GNOME/gnome-shell-extensions/HACKING.md

 ## Creating a New Extension

 To create a new extension, add a subdirectory in extensions.
-Then create a Makefile.am like the one in example, replacing the EXTENSION_ID with the basename of your extension, which must match the UUID in metadata.json.
+Then copy extensions/meson.build.template to meson.build in
-If you need additional files, add them to EXTENSION_EXTRA.
+the new subdirectory.
+If you need additional sources, add them to extension_sources.
+Similarly add GSettings schemas to extension_schemas and other files to extension_data.

-Then modify extensions/Makefile.am and configure.ac.
-It should be pretty self-explanatory.
+Then modify the toplevel meson.build to add the new extension name in the appropriate set (that is one of classic_extensions, default_extensions or all_extensions).

 Don't forget to add any translatable file to po/POTFILES.in, and then you're done.